MercersKitchen/Sandbox-App-Engine-Reivew-P3/README.md

 - [] Case Study: layout, developer-rectangles, ratios
 - [x] Pathway and Directory Reading of file names
 - Drawing 2D Music Buttons: all buttons happen together
-  - [] All drawings start with same X&Y Variables
+  - [] All drawings start with same X&Y Variables (will be received parameters)
-  - [] All drawings have scale factor for X&Y Dimensions
+  - [] All drawings have scale factor for X&Y Dimensions (will be received parameters)
   - [] Pause is the center button, all are relative to this
+  - [] Play Triangle over top of Pause Shapes, based on single starting point
+  - [] Stop Square prototyped to the front of all buttons (stop, prev, reverse-skip, play-pause, forward-skip, next, Loop PlayList), with mute and other loops place appropriately (use developer rectangles for symmetrical spacing)
   - [] List all buttons ...
   - [] Organize with Population Tab and Music Button Tab, each with a TAB-Driver and VOIDs connected to the Driver
   - [] Future: connect player function to visual feedback